ELECTRO-HAPTICS RESEARCH

 Media and outreach

-"Listen with your Wrists" is our new article published in Frontiers for Young Minds (2021)
+"Listen with your wrists" is our new article published in Frontiers for Young Minds (2021)

 • Based on work with Robyn Cunningham, Sean Mills, Jana Zgheib, Ama Hadeedi, Sam Perry, and Tobi Goehring